muratk5n/thirdwave/en/README.md

 ---

-Moldova was screwed, historically speaking; had zero sea access until 2005, now have a *tiny* port, and Moldova had to trade land with Ukraine to get it.
+Moldova was screwed, historically speaking; had zero sea access until 2005, now have a *tiny* port, and had to trade land with Ukraine to get it.
 Reminds me the bitch borders of Iraq drawn up by Western powers..
 Sad.

 In a natural evolution of borders Moldova would have the land reaching all the way to the Black Sea, areas currently belong to Ukraine.